 Yep, fixer Spencer.

 It’s not but now’s not the time to argue.
 She leaves the cool cloth on my neck and takes my right hand, holding it in both of her own and examining the puffy, bloodied knuckles.
 I hit Jon hard, very hard.
 I can barely bend my fucking fingers they’re so swollen.
 She turns the tap back on and starts to run the cool water over the abused skin.
 I sigh.
 It feels good.

 I just nod.
 But then I realize that it’s not better, none of it, not really.

 “It’s over, Spence…”

-She exhales heavily, still working my hand under the water to gently wipe away the crusty blood as she thinks about what she can say to that, because the immediate answer of, ‘no it’s not,’ that I so desperately want to hear isn’t true, and even she knows it.
+She exhales heavily, still working my hand under the water to gently wipe away the crusty blood.
+There’s nothing she can say to that, because the immediate answer of, ‘no it’s not,’ that I so desperately want to hear isn’t true, and even she knows it.

 “Can you bend it?”
 I grimace as I try to flex my fingers, and with a sigh of relief, they obey.
 “I don’t think it’s broken.”